TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/3-programming-secure-extensions.rst

 Always check if the format of the data corresponds with the format you expected.
 For example, for a field that contains an email address, you should check that a valid email address was entered and not any other text.
-For this, the :ref:`validating framework <validating-domain-objects>` of Extbase (which we covered in the previous chapter), may be helpful.
+For this, the :ref:`validating framework <t3coreapi:extbase_validation>` of Extbase, may be helpful.

 All data that comes from the user should be validated.
 This is especially critical where data is written to the database.